Posts

 Image

-Naija in the Mix's guest, after the worth-it post-hiatus hiatus ( lol ), is the remarkable writer, poet, and creative: JL Maikaho.
-JL Maikaho JL is a storyteller, and beyond that, an advocate for exploring the spiritual dimension of creativity.
+Naija in the Mix's guest, after the worth-it post-hiatus hiatus ( lol ), is the remarkable writer, poet, and creative: J.L Maikaho.
+J.L Maikaho J.L is a storyteller, and beyond that, an advocate for exploring the spiritual dimension of creativity.
 As the founder of Shoshana Global Media, a faith-based literature and entertainment social enterprise, Judith has spent years working on the intersections of mysticism, faith, and the artistic process.
 Her works have appeared in Brittle Paper, Kalahari Review, Nantygreens, and more, consistently earning recognition for their originality.
-In our upcoming interview, JL will open up about her creative journey, her beliefs about the divine, and the spirituality that informs her writing.
+In our upcoming interview, J.L will open up about her creative journey, her beliefs about the divine, and the spirituality that informs her writing.
 We’ll discuss the challenges and beauty of writing about mysticism, how she balances faith with the demands of the modern literary world, and the influence of her personal spiritual experiences on her work.
-JL will also share insights into her role as a project
+J.L will also share insights into her role as a pr

 Naija in the Mix is Back!